 Step 3: Advanced Degree

-Graduates of the Molecular Biosciences can go on to earn advanced degrees.
+Graduates of the Molecular Biosciences BAS degree can go on to earn advanced degrees.
 This is a great option for pre-professional students, as graduates of our program have completed most or all the prerequisites for medical, dental, pharmacy and veterinary schools.
-Bellevue College has an articulation agreement with Northeastern University.
-Students who graduate with a BAS in Molecular Biosciences with at least a 3.2 GPA will be eligible to apply to the Northeastern University College of Science Masters in Science in Biotechnology program.
+Students will need to confirm requirements with specific graduate or professional schools to be certain the MBS BAS degree and courses will meet their programs’ requirements.